Mearsu/ansible-role-wireguard/README.md

 In server mode devices form full mesh topology and each server has specified Endpoint of other servers.

 If you set `wg_mode` to "client" for some devices, this role will:
-- On servers only specifies public key and allowed IP (not endpoint)
 - Servers will have only public key and allowed ip (not endpoint)
 - Clients will have all server added as peers with PersistentKeepalive set to 60